 Strange Lights Over Garth Mountain

-Support your local independent record shop, or you can pre-order a physical only copy on Bandcamp
+For physical copies, support your local independent record shop, or you can order a copy directly from me (UK based) on Bandcamp

 My new album, ‘Strange Lights Over Garth Mountain’, has eight songs in it.
 All were recorded in a basement flat in central Brighton, locked-down amidst a global pandemic.
 I recorded them myself and neither I, nor any of the songs saw said outbreak coming.
 Coronavirus may have dictated the circumstance under which the album was recorded but it did not otherwise inform any of the compositions that run through it; like I said, we didn’t see it coming.